- Work

 Chart-topping visitor numbers.

-In 2022, The National Gallery of Art drew 3.3 million visitors—the most of any art museum in the United States—for the first time since 2008.
+With the implementation of this work, along with other key shifts, The National Gallery of Art drew 3.3 million visitors in 2022—the most of any art museum in the United States—for the first time since 2008.

 This increase has coincided with new programming, content, and storytelling, as well as the shift to the more conversational tone of The Curious Host which brings to life the Gallery’s new role to host conversation between art and the public.